At Altus Assessments, we strive to simplify the applicant assessment process, while simultaneously making it more effective.

 Dr. Harold Reiter

-Professor Harold Reiter completed his medical degree at University of Toronto, his specialty training at Princess Margaret Hospital, and his Masters in Education at Ontario Institute for Studies in Education.
+Professor Harold Reiter completed his medical degree at the University of Toronto, his speciality training at Princess Margaret Hospital, and his Masters in Education at Ontario Institute for Studies in Education.
 Aside from his radiation oncology clinical practice, he was Chair of Admissions to Michael G. DeGroote School of Medicine at McMaster University for nine years, and Assistant Dean, Director of the Program for Educational Research and Development at McMaster for four years.
 He is co-creator of the Multiple Mini-Interview as well as CASPer, and continues as an active academic in the research and development of tools measuring personal and professional characteristics.